luicfrr/react-native-vision-camera-face-detector/README.md

 You need to add `react-native-worklets-core` plugin to your `babel.config.js`.
 More details [here](https://react-native-vision-camera.com/docs/guides/frame-processors#react-native-worklets-core).

+OBS: If you're using `react-native-reanimated` in your app see [this](https://github.com/mrousavy/react-native-vision-camera/issues/1791#issuecomment-1892130378).

 ## 💡 Usage

 OBS: Face bounds are relative to image size not to device screen size so you need to scale it by multiplying desired bounds data by screen size divided by frame size: `bounds.XX * (deviceWidth|Height / frame.width|height)`.